c-martinez/ShiCo-deploy/README.md

 TODO: what is this repo for ?

+This repository is meant to illustrate how [existing software](https://github.com/NLeSC/ShiCo) can be used with different datasets ([times](https://doi.org/10.5281/zenodo.1494140) and [kb](https://doi.org/10.5281/zenodo.1189327)), enabling scholars to carry out research on different resources.

 ## Instructions for deploying ShiCo

 We assume that you are [able to run Docker images](https://docs.docker.com/get-started/).